 Hire purchase (HP) or conditional sale

-When you buy a car with a hire purchase (HP) or conditional sale agreement the vehicle remains the property of the finance company until you’ve paid the last payment under the agreement.
-Usually the finance is provided by a company which is separate to the garage or dealership.
+When you buy a car with a hire purchase (HP) or conditional sale agreement, the finance company owns the car until you have made the last payment.

 Need help with car finance or loan debt?